edward-n-ward/MAI-SIM/Code/Fourier reconstruction/Distribute/Readme.txt

 This folder includes three ways to run the reconstruction code:
 1) The function SIM_main_v2.m is a lightly adapted version of the originally reported function and is likely the most stable and reliable.
+Extra functionality has been added for more flexible pre- and post-processing.
+The code will automatically save two .tif files, the SIM reconstruction and the widefield image and display the resulting reconstructions.
+Typical execution time for the code is a few seconds per image.

 2) The function Batch_SIM_main_v2.m includes a handy wrapper around SIM_main_v2.m to enable batch reconstructions of multiple multi-page .tif images although pre-